Deep RL with Hierarchical Action Exploration for Dialogue Generation: Introduction

 \section{Introduction}

-An intelligent dialogue agent is required to respond fluently and naturally while being endowed with “forward-looking” to provide a satisfactory user experience.
+To ensure a satisfactory user experience, an intelligent dialogue agent is required to respond fluently and naturally while being endowed with a “forward-looking” capacity in the dialogue.
 A predominant approach to training agents is to optimize the maximum likelihood estimation (MLE) objective for the probability distribution of responses.
 However, this supervised technique is insufficient to learn a long-term behavior since the corpus often contains suboptimal dialogues, and MLE cannot model the future direction of the conversation.
-If we instead view the open-domain dialogue as a control problem, frameworks such as reinforcement learning (RL) could allow agents automatically adjust policy concerning the pre-defined appraisal functions via a trial-and-error process.
+Instead, if we view the open-domain dialogue as a control problem, RL could enable agents to automatically adjust policy concerning the pre-defined appraisal functions via a trial-and-error process.